 Being part of the team that puts a human on the Red Planet has to be an engineer’s dream come true, and that could be you if you can manage to score one of the coveted jobs at JPL.

-Here is a small sampling of the types of positions offered at the Lab and salaries according PayScale as of September 12, 2019.
+Here is a small sampling of positions offered at the Lab and estimated salaries as of April 24, 2020.

-Engineers at JPL not only get to lead space exploration at one of the country’s most storied institutions, they also command high, sometimes six-figure salaries.
-A crewed mission to Mars is on the agenda and if you want to be a part of history, then register for your (always) free Cluster account.
+JPL is hiring, as are other innovative aerospace organizations, all of which are staffing up for exciting missions to low-Earth orbit, the Moon, Mars, and beyond.
+If you're interested in getting in at one of these companies, we can help.
+Register for your (always) free Cluster account.
 It only takes a few minutes.
 We match top-tier engineers like you to leading aerospace, aviation, defense and automotive companies.
 You bring the talent, we’ll bring the jobs.